danReynolds/Personal-Site/_posts/2019-08-08-Building-Javascript-Libraries.md

 creditCalculator.calculateScore(); // 801
 ```

-A function that is immediately executed like this is referred to in JavaScript as an Immediately-Invoked Function Expression (IFFE).
+A function that is immediately executed like this is referred to in JavaScript as an Immediately-Invoked Function Expression (IIFE).

 ## Data Access